Quality-Aware Robust Multi-View Clustering for Heterogeneous Observation Noise: Introduction

-Despite the significant progress of existing DMVC methods, their robustness faces severe challenges when confronted with noisy environments in the real world.
-Current research on observation noise typically operates under a simplified binary assumption~\cite{yang2025automatically}~\cite{dong2025rac}, treating data instances as either perfectly clean or completely corrupted.
-However, this binary assumption rarely holds in practical applications, where data often suffers from heterogeneous observation noise~\cite{yang2024testtime}.
-As illustrated in Figure~\ref{motivation}, the quality of sensory data does not fall strictly into two discrete states but rather manifests as a continuous spectrum of contamination intensities.
-For instance, in autonomous driving scenarios involving camera, LiDAR, and audio modalities, signal quality can vary progressively from high-fidelity to slight distortion (e.g., motion blur or weather interference), and finally to severe corruption, depending on environmental conditions.
-Existing methods fail to perceive such fine-grained contamination intensity.
-Simply discarding non-ideal views as outliers leads to the loss of intrinsic semantic information, while indiscriminately integrating them contaminates the common semantic space.
-Therefore, accurately estimating the contamination intensity of each instance views and achieving effective semantic learning under varying noise levels remains an urgent gap in MVC research.
+Despite the significant progress of existing DMVC methods, their robustness is still far from satisfactory when confronted with noisy real-world environments.
+Most existing studies model observation noise under a simplified binary assumption~\cite{MVCAN,yang2025automatically}, where each sample or view is regarded as either entirely clean or completely corrupted.
+However, such a coarse-grained assumption rarely holds in practice.
+Real-world multi-view data is more likely to suffer from heterogeneous observation noise, in which different instance-view pairs exhibit different and continuously varying levels of contamination~\cite{dong2025rac}.
+As shown in Figure~1, sensory quality does not evolve in a discrete clean-versus-noisy manner, but instead spans a continuous spectrum from high-fidelity observations to mild degradation and even severe corruption.
+For example, in autonomous driving systems involving Infrared, LiDAR, and audio modalities, environmental disturbances such as adverse weather, motion blur, occlusion, and signal interference may affect different views to different extents.
+Under such conditions, some observations may still retain substantial semantic information despite moderate corruption, whereas others may become highly unreliable.
+This heterogeneous contamination pattern makes robust cross-view fusion substantially more difficult.
+Unfortunately, existing methods usually cannot explicitly characterize the fine-grained contamination intensity of each observation.
+Simply discarding non-ideal views as outliers may lead to the loss of useful complementary semantics, while blindly aggregating all views may introduce unreliable information into the common semantic space and deteriorate clustering quality.
+Therefore, how to accurately estimate the contamination intensity of each instance-view pair and conduct effective semantic learning under varying noise levels remains an urgent and largely underexplored problem in multi-view clustering.